Kashmir crisis: India cancels Thar Express train from Jodhpur to Karachi

 The spokesperson said that 45 people had booked tickets for this train to go to Pakistan.

-The passenger from both the countries reached zero point on the international border and changed trains to go to their respective destinations in India and Pakistan.
+The passenger from both countries reached zero point on the international border and changed trains to go to their respective destinations in India and Pakistan.

 Kashmir crisis: IndiGo extends fee waiver on cancellation, rescheduling for all flights to Srinagar